Yuli-SDU/MOCO-GCN/README.md

 # MOCO-GCN
-MOCO-GCN consists of two main components: a Two-view Co-training Graph Convolutional Networks (GCNs) module that learns different omics data features by distilling knowledge from each other and a View Correlation Discovery Network (VCDN) module that integrates multi-omics data.
+MOCO-GCN, a framework for classification tasks with exposome and gut microbiome data.
+The model is mainly composed of a Two-view Co-training Graph Convolutional Networks (GCNs) module for learning microbiome and exposome data features and improve the generalization ability of the GCN through the cooperation among multiple learners, and a View Correlation Discovery Network (VCDN) module for multi-omics data integration.

 Files